 <?php and end with

-?>.
-There cannot be more than one pair of PHP tags”.
-Well, that’s wrong.
+?>, there cannot be more than one pair of PHP tag.
+Well, that’s plain wrong.

 Foo <?php $string = " Hello World "; echo $string; ?> Bar